In case you missed it earlier this week, the Speaker Application for WordCamp Seattle 2017 is now open. (Woohoo!)

 We are interested in engaging topics with a specific, unique point of view that capitalize on personal experience.
 Stories about how you did something new or out of the ordinary with WordPress and how well (or not well) it went are some of the best.

-We’ve curated a list of topic suggestions that we’ll be posting in the next week or so to get your juices flowing, but if you’ve got an idea brewing, don’t hesitate to go ahead and submit it now.
+We’ve curated a list of topic suggestions to get your juices flowing, but if you’ve got an idea brewing, don’t hesitate to go ahead and submit it now.

 2) Know Your Stuff

 This does not mean that you need to be an uber WordPress expert – not by a long shot.